SuperbTUM/real-time-ReID-tracking/README.md

 You can try to generate synthetic images with GAN.
 That means you need additional training on the GAN.
-We have a few selections: DC-GAN, VAE-GAN and VAE-WGANGP.
-We don't have diffusion model at this moment.
+We have a few pending selections: DC-GAN, VAE-GAN and VAE-WGANGP.
+There are some references([ref1](https://arxiv.org/abs/1805.08318), [ref2](https://arxiv.org/abs/1802.05957)) for robust training.
+Unfortunately we don't have diffusion model at this moment.
 Explicitly, to train DC-GAN, please refer to the instructions on [this](https://github.com/qiaoguan/Person-reid-GAN-pytorch/tree/master/DCGAN-tensorflow).
 Please pay attention that this is an out-of-fashion repo w/. certain file missing.
 You can also refer to the `ipynb` file in [modification_gan](https://github.com/SuperbTUM/real-time-ReID-tracking/tree/main/modification_gan) folder.